Eb0nY-April14/test-your-english-quiz/README.md

         b) I want to be able to submit my answer and get response quickly on whether I'm right or wrong.

-        c) I want to be able to know how many I got right and the ones I missed with the correct answer displayed.
+        c) I want to be able to get a feedback message on how well I performed in the quiz.

+        d) I want to be able to return easily to the home page from the quiz page without using the browser back button in order to play again.

+        e) I want to be able to go back to the top of the page easily from the bottom without using the scroll bar.

     * Returning Visitor Goals

-        a) I want to be able to find relevant information about the opening hours, entry fee etc. to see if there are any changes.
+         a) I want to be able to submit my answer and get response quickly on whether I'm right or wrong.

-        b) I want to find the best way to get in contact with the tourist centre with any questions or feedbacks I may have.
+        b) I want to be able to get a feedback message on how well I performed in the quiz.

-        c) I want to be able to connect to their social media links to provide feedback and get up to date information about upcoming events.
+        c) I want to be able to return easily to the home page from the quiz page without using the browser back button in order to play again.

+        d) I want to be able to go back to the top of the page easily from the bottom without using the scroll bar.

     * Design

         * Colour Scheme

             * Background colour of a lighter shade of purple was used with a black border.
-It blends well into the font colour of black which is predominantly used for texts on every page and grey background colour for the buttons.
+It blends well into the font colour of black which is predominantly used for texts on every page and grey background colour for the buttons which changes to light purple with a black border on hover.

         *  Typography

             * Google's 'Raleway' and 'Nova Square' typeface was repeatedly used on every page of this website but with variations in sizes and font weights.

-            Lora is a well-balanced contemporary serif and it is a text typeface with moderate contrast well suited for body text.
-The source is: url('https://fonts.googleapis.com/css2?family=Lora&display=swap').
-This font is one of the most common and frequently used web safe fonts in HTML and most browsers recognise it.
+            'Nova Square' is similar to cursive typeface and was chosen because it is modern and stylish in nature which makes it best suited for quiz/game apps.
+It was used to display the welcome message on the home page and feedback message on the quiz page.
+            Also, 'Raleway' typeface complements 'Nova Square' really well and was used for the rest of the texts across the two pages.

         * Imagery

-            * Imagery is important.
-The large image of the Olumo Rock is used to capture the users imagination and attract them to visit the tourist centre.
-It is designed to take up almost the full width of the 'Home' Page to make it striking and catch the user's attention.
-Also, the Gallery Page consists of a wide range of pictures for users to view and be inspired for a visit and also enjoy.
+            * There isn't much images in the quiz except for the logo that was used alongside the name of the quiz game at the top of each page and emojis (both smiley and sad faces) were used with the display of feedback message based on the user's score.

+&nbsp;

 # Wireframes

  For prototyping, the wireframes were designed manually by hand without using any automated tool in order to bring this idea to life.
-The screenshots of all the three pages the quiz will have namely home, quiz and end pages   and its look on mobile devices can be viewed below:
+The screenshots of the two pages the quiz will have namely home and quiz pages   and their looks on mobile devices can be viewed below:

     <img src="asssets/images/homePageWireframe.jpg">
     <img src="assets/images/quizPageWireframe.jpg">